Introduction

 messages, the card types are appropriate.

 The media in a media file may be a picture (jpeg, png etc.), a sound file (mp3 etc.), a video clip (mp4, etc.) or a PDF file.
 See separate documentation for allowed types, data and pixel sizes and other limitations.
-Note that while RBM sending is fully encrypted, Google can read all files sent, with no way of sending files that are encrypted so that Google cannot read them.
+Note that while RCS sending is fully encrypted, Google can read all text and all files sent, with no way of sending files that are encrypted so that Google cannot read them.

 {